Part of our build your own financial plan series

 - To pay debt faster, cut expenses from your budget or boost your income.

 - Refinance.
-You could save money.
+You could save money, especially since interest rates are so low right now.
 Or consolidate debt so you make one payment.
 Just check the terms—there may be fees in the process.

 Interested in learning more about managing debt?